harmanT23/PhotoLair/README.md

 marketplace.
 The application uses simple token based authentication thus reducing the number of times a user has to provide their login credentials.

-This project is currently hosted at: Soon to be hosted...
+This project is currently hosted at: https://sleepy-tor-00832.herokuapp.com/

 ## Screenshots
 ![Homepage](https://imgur.com/DTNSr5b.jpeg)